What do you know about the great and equally underrated Robert Parish?

-If Parish wasn’t playing alongside double double machines and unstoppable scorers like McHale and Bird, I believe Parish could have been a 30 & 12 player for much of the 80s (he put up 19 & 10 for 5 straight seasons).
-He probably could have been a 20 & 8 player in his early 40’s too.
-Just think about this, in the final month of his 20th season – with the Charlotte Hornets – Parish started playing 30+ minutes a game and had a few these stat lines at the young age of 42!
+If Parish wasn't playing alongside double-double machines and unstoppable scorers like McHale and Bird, I believe Parish, who put up 19 & 10 for four straight seasons, could have been a 30 & 15 player for much of the 80s.
+He probably could have been a 15 & 8 player in his late 30s and early 40s too.
+Just think about this, in the final month of his 20th season -- with the Charlotte Hornets -- Parish started playing 30+ minutes a game and had a few these stat lines at the young age of 42!

 Now watch him play some great defense against a young Orlando Magic Shaq during Shaq's most athletic days.

-Parish spent his next and final season in Chicago, where he won a championship and let Michael Jordan know you don’t mess with a 43 year old 7’0 Celtic great who practices martial arts.
+Parish spent the next and final season of his career in Chicago, where he won a championship and let Michael Jordan know you don't mess with a 43-year-old 7'0" Celtic great who practices martial arts.

 In one of his first practices with the Bulls, Parish botched one of the plays and was amused to find Jordan jawing at him just inches from his face.